+Partnering Maintenance Plan: An element of the partnering charter, the partnering maintenance plan describes the frequency of follow-up partnering sessions (including the close-out/lessons learned session) and the use and frequency of project scorecards.

-Partnering : Formalized meetings focused on developing a collaborative culture among the Project Team.
+Partnering Sessions: Formalized meetings (workshops) focused on developing a collaborative culture among the Project Team.
 Teams use these meetings to, among other tasks, set project goals, define project commitments and attend joint training sessions.

-Project Scorecards: An accountability tool that allows project teams to measure how well they are doing atfollowing through on commitments made to one another.
-Typically, the scorecard is a confidential survey prepared and submitted to the team by the partnering facilitator, if any.
-The facilitator then compiles the responses into a report which is then sent out to the Project Team for review.
+Project Scorecards: An accountability tool that allows project teams to measure how well they are following through on commitments made to one another.
+Typically, the scorecard is a confidential survey prepared and submitted to the team by the partnering facilitator.
+The facilitator then compiles the responses into a report which is then sent out to the project team for review.

 Project Stakeholders: Any person or entity that has a stake in the outcome of a construction project.
 Examples include the end users, neighbors, vendors, special interest groups, those who must maintain the facility, those providing funding, and those who own one or more of the systems.

-Project Team: Key members from the City and Contractor organizations responsible for the management, implementation, and execution of the Project, andwill participate in the Partnering process.
+Project Team: Key members from the City and Contractor organizations responsible for the management, implementation, and execution of the project, who will participate in the partnering process.

-Self-Directed Partnering: The Project Team leads themselves through all of the Collaborative Partnering elements.
+Self-Directed Partnering: The project team leads itself through all of the collaborative partnering elements.

-Special Task Forces: A subset of the Project Team that is assigned to take on a particular issue or opportunity for the good of the overall project.
+Special Task Force: A subset of the project team that is assigned to take on a particular issue or opportunity for the good of the overall project.

-Stakeholder Team (asin Multi-tiered Partnering): Those who have a stake in the outcome of a construction project.
+Stakeholder Team (in Multi-tiered Partnering): Those individuals who have a stake in the outcome of a construction project.

-Stakeholder on-boarding/off-boarding: As a project progresses various systems and processes will be the focus.
+Stakeholder on-boarding/off-boarding: As a project progresses, various systems and processes will be the focus.
 Stakeholders will participate when the systems or processes they are involved with are the focus.
 The stakeholders will step back when that system or process is no longer the focus.
-This on-boarding and off-boarding may occur throughout the duration of the Contract.
+This on-boarding and off-boarding may occur throughout the duration of the contract.

-Subcontractor on-boarding/off-boarding: At the various stages of construction variouskey subcontractors (trades) as determined by City and Contractor will roll in and roll out as their work comes available and is completed.
+Subcontractor on-boarding/off-boarding: At the various stages of construction, key subcontractors (trades) determined by City and Contractor will roll in and roll out as their work begins and is completed.

-Third-Party Facilitator Agreement: An agreement, appended to this Specification, to which the Professional Neutral Facilitator, the City and the Contractor are parties, which establishes a budget for fees and expenses of the Facilitator andworkshop site costs, if any, and the terms of the Facilitator’s role for this Project consistent with the requirements of this Specification.
+Third-Party Facilitator Agreement: An agreement, appended to this specification, to which the external facilitator, the City and the Contractor are parties, and which establishes a budget for fees and expenses of the facilitator, workshop site costs, if any, and the terms of the facilitator’s role for the project consistent with the requirements of this specification.

 PURPOSE/GOALS